JetBrains/more-interactive-rebase/README.md

 * Opens in the editor tab for a better visualization
 * Shows clearly the commit history in the form of a graph
 * Gives details about the commits and their file changes
-* Allows performing Interactive Rebase actions on selected commits
+* Allows performing interactive rebase actions on selected commits
 * Allows reordering of commits by drag-and-drop
+* Displays two branches with their relation visually
+* Allows changing the base of a branch on top of another branch

 [//]: # (Add short video here)